adikira/swgoh/README.md

 3. Go to Store.
 4. Go to purchase Bronzium Data cards with Ally points.
 5. Launch swgoh.ahk.
-6. Take coffee break, a nap or whatever and come back when all the Ally points have been converted.
+6. Take a coffee break, a nap or whatever and come back when all the Ally points have been converted.
 7. Press Ctrl+Shift+Alt+S to stop the script (the key combination can be customized in the swgoh.ahk script).

 # Notes